MarvinStuede/cmr_lidarloop/README.md

 $ roslaunch cmr_lidarloop cmr_lidarloop.launch
 ```
 After the info _Please start RTAB-Map._ appears, RTAB-Map can be used for mapping and localization as usual.
+It is important to set subscribe_scan_cloud:=false and subscribe_scan_descriptor:=true.
+Thus, RTAB-Map subscribes to the scan descriptor of cmr_lidarloop, which additionally contains the pointcloud (see [here](https://github.com/MarvinStuede/cmr_localization/tree/master/cmr_localization/cfg) for our RTAB-Map parameters).
 When terminating cmr_lidarloop, selected data, such as the Ids of accepted loop pairs, is saved (~/.ros/cmr_lidarloop_history.csv).

 ## Contact